 - 10:00 p.m.
 Lights out – Sleep is critically important to your health and will help you in your recovery.

-Expectations for Inpatient Treatment at Mile High Recovery in Denver
+Expectations for Inpatient Treatment at Mile High Recovery Center in Denver

 In your inpatient program at Mile High, you can expect high-quality, wrap-around care provided by trained and experienced professionals who keep your recovery front and center every day.
 Whether you are in a counseling session, chatting in the halls, or meditating together, you and our staff are partners on this journey, even beyond discharge, as we have a world-class aftercare program as well as a large network of Mile High alums you can tap into.